 As a general matter, we pay our named executive officers a base salary to provide them a stable source of income for the work that they perform during the year.
 The Compensation Committee generally seeks to set executive salaries at or near the 50th percentile of our peer group.
 Base salaries are initially established through negotiation at the time the executive is hired, taking into account his or her qualifications, experience, prior salary, and competitive market salary information for similar positions in our industry.
 Thereafter, the Compensation Committee reviews the base salaries of our executive officers annually and adjustments, if any, are made based on our company's performance and available budget, the performance of each executive officer against his individual job and responsibilities, competitive market conditions for executive compensation for similar positions, as well as increases in the cost of living.
+As a result of these factors, actual executive salaries may be higher than the 50th percentile of our peer group.

-In February 2015, our Compensation Committee reviewed base salary levels for our named executive officers against salaries for similar positions from our peer group of companies, and also in light of the individual performance of our named executive officers during the prior calendar year.
-As a result of this review and based on the recommendations of our Compensation Committee, in February 2016, our Board approved salary increases to all of our named executive officers other than Mr. Rosen and Mr. King based on their individual performance, effective January 1, 2015.
+In February 2016, our Compensation Committee reviewed base salary levels for our named executive officers against salaries for similar positions from our peer group of companies, and also in light of the individual performance of our named executive officers during the prior calendar year.
+As a result of this review and based on the recommendations of our Compensation Committee, also in February 2016, our Board approved salary increases to all of our named executive officers other than Mr. Rosen based on their individual performance, effective January 1, 2016.
 These adjustments to the base salaries of our then-current named executive officers are shown in the table below.